learn-co-curriculum/scraping-flatiron-code-along/README.md

 Start by running the `Scraper` specs with the `rspec spec/scraper_spec.rb` line in your terminal.
 You should see failing tests and describe a number of methods.
 Let's run through the desired behavior of each method:

-##### `.get_page`
+##### `get_page`

-The `.get_page` method will be responsible for using Nokogiri and `open-uri` to grab the entire HTML document from the web page.
+The `get_page` method will be responsible for using Nokogiri and `open-uri` to grab the entire HTML document from the web page.

-##### `.get_courses`
+##### `get_courses`

-The `.get_courses` method will be responsible for using a CSS selector to grab all of the HTML elements that contain a course.
+The `get_courses` method will be responsible for using a CSS selector to grab all of the HTML elements that contain a course.
 In other words, the return value of this method should be a collection of Nokogiri XML elements, each of which describes a course offering.
 We're going to have to examine the page with the element inspector to find the CSS selector that contains the courses.

-##### `.make_courses`
+##### `make_courses`

-The `.make_courses` method will be responsible for actually instantiating `Course` objects and giving each course object the correct `title`, `schedule` and `description` attribute that we scraped from the page.
+The `make_courses` method will be responsible for actually instantiating `Course` objects and giving each course object the correct `title`, `schedule` and `description` attribute that we scraped from the page.

-##### `.print_courses`
+##### `print_courses`

-The `.print_courses` method we made for you!
-It calls on `.make_courses` and then iterates over all of the courses that gets created to `puts` out a list of course offerings.
+The `print_courses` method we made for you!
+It calls on `make_courses` and then iterates over all of the courses that gets created to `puts` out a list of course offerings.
 We gave you this freebie so that we can easily see how cool it is to scrape data and make real live Ruby objects with it.

 Now that we have a basic concept of the methods we're expected to build, we're going to ignore them (surprise!).
 We've already discussed how tricky it is to scrape data from a web page.
 It is a very precise process and it takes *a lot* of playing around in Pry to find the right CSS selectors for the desired data.
-So, we're going to start by building our `.get_page` method. **As soon as we get the HTML document using Nokogiri, we will drop into our program using Pry and play around with CSS selectors until we find what we're looking for**.
+So, we're going to start by building our `get_page` method. **As soon as we get the HTML document using Nokogiri, we will drop into our program using Pry and play around with CSS selectors until we find what we're looking for**.
 Once we have working code, we'll worry about organizing the appropriate code into the above-described methods.

 ### Getting the HTML Doc and Finding Our Selectors

-Open up `lib/scraper.rb` and define the `.get_page` method:
+Open up `lib/scraper.rb` and define the `get_page` method:

 ```ruby
 require 'nokogiri'